customd/eloquent-model-encrypt/README.md

 <a name="upgrade"></a>
 ## upgrade from V2.x

+### Major Changes
-We no longer use a custom column type, so you will need to switch out all your migrations calls to `encryptedString`, `encryptedDate`, `encryptedTimestamp` to a single `encrypted` column type
+- We no longer use a custom column type, so you will need to switch out all your migrations calls to `encryptedString`, `encryptedDate`, `encryptedTimestamp` to a single `encrypted` column type

- Added PemStore Contract that can now automatically be used to store the PEM in session / cache etc.  -- your own intergrations should try map to this.
+- Interface required for Encryptable Models `CustomD\EloquentModelEncrypt\Contracts\Encryptable`
+- PemStore Facade for your session based PEM Storage -- you will need to upgrade your mappings to use this. `CustomD\EloquentModelEncrypt\Contracts\PemStore`
+- `CustomD\EloquentModelEncrypt\Middleware\InitPemStore` middleware added works with the above contract
+- Fixed missing typeCasting on the `KeyProvider::getPublicKeysForTable` abstract you will need to update your implementations
 ---

+### Minor Changs
+- `::isValueEncrypted` has been removed and replaced with `::isCyphertext` and `::isPlaintext`

 <a name="usage"></a>